Cavern QuickEQ troubleshooting

 The system sounds exactly the same

-Check the common mistakes under an export guide.
+Check the Common mistakes section under the export guide.
 For example, for Equalizer APO, you should disable ASIO and bitstreaming.

 The system sounds worse

 There are many things that can disrupt a measurement.
 Check the following list with solutions to each of these issues:

 - Don't use any other calibrator - Calibrating an already calibrated system will nearly always produce worse sound, you can't stack the results of multiple software or even multiple results of the same software.
 Disable other automatic calibration software, and remove previous QuickEQ results.

 - Don't use upmixing while measuring - If the measurement signal goes through spatial upmixers, the measurement signal of a single channel will be divided between more channels, and their result will be averaged.
 When you apply this measurement, the upmixer could move the calibrated sound to another channel, which requires a different EQ.
 Disable any upmixing solutions for the time of the measurement.